MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ## Troubleshooting

-The Secret Store is a Kubernetes deployment that contains a pod with two containers: the controller, which manages storing secrets in the cluster, and the provider, which manages access to, and pulling secrets from, the Azure Key Vault.
+The SSE is a Kubernetes deployment that contains a pod with two containers: the controller, which manages storing secrets in the cluster, and the provider, which manages access to, and pulling secrets from, the Azure Key Vault.
 Each synchronized secret has a `SecretSync` object that contains the status of the synchronization of that secret from Azure Key Vault to the cluster secret store.

 To troubleshoot an issue, start by looking at the state of the `SecretSync` object, as described in [View last sync status](#view-last-sync-status).
 The following table lists common status types, their meanings, and potential troubleshooting steps to resolve errors.